tintin0122/call_for_service/README.md

 ##### Identity Provider
 An identity provider is a service that stores and verifies user identity. (e.g: Keycloak)

+*Notice: The Call-For-Service api belong to the mircro-service infrastructure.
+I only implement the Call-For-Service in this repository.

 ### Software Principle